Monday, October 27, 2025

 A Year of Loss

 As I was introduced to him by my friend, who knew him very well, I was like a star-struck groupie, meeting a rock star in the creative arts arena.
-I had admired his work for decades.

 So, another tragic loss.
 Admittedly, I am anxious for this year to end.